fukatani/Pyverilog_toolbox/Readme.md

 ## regmap_analyzer

+regmap_analyzer can analyze register map structure from RTL.
-After install, you can use regmap analyzer by this command.
+After install Pyverilog_toolbox, you can use regmap analyzer by this command.

 ```
 python regmap_analyzer.py xxxx.v -S config.txt